rjust/defects4j/framework/bug-mining/README.md

 A Perl module and a wrapper build file are necessary to mine defects for a (new) project in `Defects4J` -- templates exist for both to ease this task.

-1. Suppose the project's name is `my-awesome-project` and the descriptive *<project id>* is `MyProject`, then create the Perl module and wrapper build file for the new project with:
+1. Suppose the project's name is `my-awesome-project` and the short, descriptive *project id* is `MyProject`, then create the Perl module and wrapper build file for the new project with:
   - `./create-project.pl -pMyProject -n"my-new-project" -w bug-mining`